 The PLO includes different political and armed groups with varying ideological orientations.
-Yasser Arafat is the leader of Fatah, the largest group, and has been PLO chairman since 1968.
-The other major groups are the Popular Front for the Liberation of Palestine (PFLP), the Democratic Front for the Liberation of Palestine (DFLP) and, in the occupied territories, the Palestine Peoples Party (PPP, formerly the Communist Party).
-Despite factional differences, the majority of Palestinians regard the PLO as their representative.
+Yasser Arafat was PLO chairman from 1968 until his death in 2004.
+He was also the leader of Fatah, the largest PLO group.
+The other major groups are the Popular Front for the Liberation of Palestine (PFLP), the Democratic Front for the Liberation of Palestine (DFLP) and, in the Occupied Territories, the Palestine Peoples Party (PPP, formerly the Communist Party).
+Despite these factional differences, the majority of Palestinians regarded the PLO as their representative until it began to lose significance after the 1993 Oslo accords and the establishment of the Palestinian Authority in 1994.
+Hamas, which is an Islamist group and not a component of the PLO, emerged in the late 1980s.
+The rise of Hamas, especially in the 2000s, further diminished the authority of the PLO.

-In the 1960s, the PLO's primary base of operations was Jordan.
-In 1970-71, fighting with the Jordanian army drove the PLO leadership out of the country, forcing it to relocate to Lebanon.
-When the Lebanese civil war started in 1975, the PLO became a party in the conflict.
+In the late 1960s, the PLO's primary base of operations was Jordan.
+In 1970-1971, fighting with the Jordanian army drove the PLO leadership out of the country, forcing it to relocate to Lebanon.
+When the Lebanese civil war started in 1975, the PLO became a party to the conflict.
 After the Israeli invasion of Lebanon in 1982, the PLO leadership was expelled from the country, relocating once more to Tunisia.

 Until 1993, Israel did not acknowledge Palestinian national rights or recognize the Palestinians as an independent party to the conflict.
 Israel refused to negotiate with the PLO, arguing that it was nothing but a terrorist organization, and insisted on dealing only with Jordan or other Arab states.
-It rejected the establishment of a Palestinian state, insisting that Palestinians should be incorporated into the existing Arab states.
-This intransigence ended when Israeli representatives entered into secret negotiations with the PLO, which led to the Oslo Declaration of Principles (see below).
+It rejected the establishment of a Palestinian state, demanding that Palestinians be incorporated into the existing Arab states.
+This intransigence ended when Israeli representatives entered into secret negotiations with the PLO, which led to the 1993 Oslo Declaration of Principles.